Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Introduction

-In this work, as a first step towards the spectral analysis, we employ the Toeplitz technology \cite{Toe in PDEs} and the theory of generalized locally Toeplitz (GLT) matrix sequences \cite{block-glt-dD} to analyze the spectral features of blocks $A_h$ and $B_h$.
-In particular, we study the distributions in terms of eigenvalues and singular values of the matrix sequences associated to $A_h$ and $B_h$ and the asymptotic behavior of extreme eigenvalues of $A_h$, also in the variable coefficient setting.
-The study is critically discussed, with preliminary preconditioning proposals and with related numerical tests.

-The current work is organizes as follows.
+In this work, as a first step towards the spectral analysis, we employ the Toeplitz technology \cite{serra1999rate} and the theory of generalized locally Toeplitz (GLT) matrix sequences \cite{block-glt-dD} to analyse the spectral features of blocks $A_h$ and $B_h$.
+In particular, we study the distributions in terms of eigenvalues and singular values of the matrix sequences associated to $A_h$ and $B_h$ and the asymptotic behaviour of extreme eigenvalues of $A_h$, also in the variable coefficient setting.
+The study is critically discussed, with preliminary preconditioning proposals and with related numerical tests.\\ The current work is organized as follows.
 In Section \ref{sec:notation} we set the methodology while in Section \ref{sec:spectral} the main spectral tools are presented.
 Section \ref{sec:A and B} contains the main results while in Section \ref{sec:precond} we discuss a matrix approximation strategy based on the spectral analysis and we report few numerical experiments.
 Section \ref{sec:end} contains conclusions, open problems, and future directions of investigation.